aiven/aiven-operator/docs/docs/installation/helm.md

 helm list
 ```

+The output has the name of each deployment similar to the following:

 ```{ .shell .no-copy }
 NAME               	NAMESPACE	REVISION	UPDATED                                 	STATUS  	CHART                     	APP VERSION aiven-operator     	default  	1       	2021-09-09 10:56:14.623700249 +0200 CEST	deployed	aiven-operator-v0.1.0     	v0.1.0